Talking to Children about Dying and Death

 by David Tillman – April 2021

 Take a moment to think about how you are going to talk to children about dying and death.
 I vividly remember talking with my grandmother as she was lying in bed at our home.
 She was dying of cancer.
 My grandmother asked me to come close to the bed so she could tell me something important.
-With sadness, I can not remember what she told me.
-However, as I was with my grandmother that day, the feelings of fear and sadness, blended into a numbness.
+With sadness, I do not remember what she told me.
+However, as I was with my grandmother that day, I remember having the feelings of fear and sadness, blended into a numbness.
 This is a memory I will never forget.

 When our four-year-old son saw his grandmother Bebe’s picture and urn on the table at the church, he asked, “how did they get Bebe in there (urn)?”
-As he asked, his words and gestures told us he was trying to visually understand how Bebe’s body got into that urn.
+As he asked this, his words and gestures told us he was trying to visually understand how Bebe’s body got into that urn.
 We explained to him that Bebe had been cremated.
 He seemed to understand what we told him.
 At four years old, that is so much to hear and understand.

 Make time to talk with each child separately, in a quiet space, without interruptions.
 As you listen, notice the feelings underneath a child’s words.
-Acknowledge what they are feeling and then let they share more.
-For example say, “you sound sad” or “you sound afraid.”
+Acknowledge what they are feeling and then let them share more.
+For example, say, “you sound sad” or “you sound afraid.”
 Say only a few words and be quiet.
 Give them plenty of time to process their feelings, even if the silence is difficult for you at the time.
 They will say more when they are ready.
 In your first few conversations try to stick to acknowledging and talking about their feelings.
 If they are not very talkative, briefly sharing how you are feeling.
 Often, this will give the child permission to share how they are feeling.

 Ask a child to write a letter, or draw a picture, or sing a song to their loved one.
-This will open-up creative ways to express what they are feeling.
+This will open up creative ways to express what they are feeling.
 Allow them to feel what they are feeling.
 Watch yourself as not to minimize or redirect them to think or feel differently than they are at that moment.
 Grief and loss are experienced differently by each person.

 Writing a letter or drawing a picture on the birthday of grandma, grandpa, or others can be helpful in the grieving process.
 Find a picture of them being with your loved one.
 Then ask them to write (or tell you) about that experience, what they did and how did they feel back then.
 I think we all have a deep feeling and inner desire of wanting to be remembered after we die.
-By remembering our loved ones on special days provides us with hope and trust that we too will be remembered.
+Remembering our loved ones on special days provides us with hope and trust that we too will be remembered.

-God bless your loved one, family, friends, and you on this sacred journey of being present for each other as a loved one nears death and dies.
+God bless your loved one, family, friends, caregivers, and you on this sacred journey of being present for each other as a loved one nears death and dies.

-© 2021, David Tillman, all rights reserved, www.lifesjourney.us
+© 2021, David Tillman, all rights reserved, www.lifesjourney.us rev.1